 Spring is the a perfect time to delight in the freshness of the season and partake in some outdoor recreation.
 Try biking, hiking or wildlife watching.
 Want something new and different?
 Try your hand at disc golf or go geocaching.
 If you’d prefer, grab some loved ones and just enjoy a relaxing picnic.
 Spring is wonderful for snapping colorful pictures of nature.

 While Mother Nature turns everything green, it’s a great time to pay a visit!
 We’ve got plenty of campgrounds for you to choose from.
 Whether you prefer roughing it, or you think a cabin with full amenities is rough, there is something here for you.
 Get the whole gang together and create a weekend full of family memories.
 Tell ghost stories, chow down on mountain pies and absorb some perfect weather.

 Did you know George Washington traveled through this area?
 You can follow his path, now labeled as Washington’s Trail.
 Feel like a superhero by moving a one ton revolving stone gate in Harmony.
 Discover the German history of many of our small towns.
 There’s plenty of history to “dig up” in Butler County.

-Spring Festivals & Events
+Major Festivals & Events

 For Lovers of Flowers, and Gardeners – from Aspiring to Enthusiast